rahulmedicharla/mood.ai/README.md

 # mood.ai
-This is a program that captures moments into AI generated art!
+Application that captures moments into AI generated art!

 # How it works!
 1. Record the moment you would like to capture!